Hazardous Materials Abatement and Removal

 Overview

 Some hazardous materials fall outside common categories like asbestos or lead but still require controlled handling.
-These are often encountered during renovation, demolition, or industrial work.
+These are often encountered during renovation, demolition, or industrial work, particularly in older buildings or complex sites where materials may be hidden or undocumented.

-We identify and manage site-specific hazards, ensuring they are handled appropriately based on the material and conditions.
+We identify and manage site-specific hazards, ensuring they are properly assessed, contained, and handled appropriately based on the material type and surrounding site conditions.

 Inspection & Assessment

-These materials are not always obvious, so site conditions are reviewed before work proceeds.
+The presence of hazardous materials is not always obvious, so site conditions are reviewed before work proceeds.

 The assessment process includes:

-This ensures materials are properly identified before handling begins.
+This ensures materials are properly identified and documented before the handling and removal stage begins.

 Handling & Removal

-Each material is managed using methods suited to its properties and the site conditions.
+Each material is managed using methods suited to its properties, site conditions, and any specific associated risks.

 Some examples are:

-Where multiple hazards exist, they are handled together in a coordinated way.
+Where multiple hazards exist, they are handled together in a coordinated way, prioritizing risk reduction and efficiency.

 Containment

-Controls are adjusted based on the materials involved and the type of work being performed.
+Controls are adjusted based on the materials involved and the type of work being performed, including coordination with other site operations.

 Controls are implemented through: